JoemarG14/python-blackjack-game/README.md

 > - The deck is unlimited in size.
 > - There are no jokers.
 > - The Jack/Queen/King all count as 10.
-> - The the Ace can count as 11 or 1.
+> - The Ace can count as 11 or 1.
-> - The cards in the list have equal probability of being drawn.
+> - The cards in the list have an equal probability of being drawn.
 > - Cards are not removed from the deck as they are drawn.